Frequently Asked Questions

 You can enter the United States up to 30 days before the start of your program, as listed on your I-20.
 Your official program start date is the first day of classes; however, we expect to arrive a few days earlier so that you can attend the mandatory international student orientation.
 Please note, on-campus housing is generally not available before the beginning of orientation, so if you plan on arriving before orientation, you will have to arrange off-campus housing until on-campus housing opens.

 That depends on how much time and money you have!
 It is 581 kilometers (361 miles) from the Ted Stevens Anchorage International Airport to the UAF Campus, and it takes between 6.5 and 7 hours to drive.
-The drive is beautiful, and the trip takes you through Denali National Park, past Mt.
-McKinley/Denali (the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.
+The drive is beautiful, and the trip takes you through Denali National Park, past Denali (also know as Mt.
+McKinley which is the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.

 There is no UAF transportation from the airport to campus.
 Taxis are available outside the airport arrival doors.
-The ride will cost about $20.
+The ride should cost under $30.
 Be sure to have cash available (in U.S. dollars), in case you need to take a taxi as not all taxis accept credit cards.
 Ask the driver to take you to UAF Bartlett Hall for Residence Life check-in.

 If you are a graduate student, you may e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
 That said, we cannot guarantee that there will be someone to meet you at the airport — but the sooner you start asking and letting people know your plans, the easier it will be to make arrangements.
 It's also very easy to take a taxi from the airport ot campus;

 Check out the Where We Are From Page.
-We update this map roughly once a semester, after our students have arrived from around the world.
+We update the listings approximately once a semester, after our students and scholars have arrived from around the world.
 It will give you a sense of where our students, faculty, and researchers are from.
-Also, only people who are on visas sponsored by UAF are shown on the map.
+Also, only people who are in statuses sponsored by UAF are listed.
 UAF also serves an immigrant population - people who are from other countries, but who have become permanent residents or citizens of the United States.

 Even if your country is not represented, you will find people, both Americans and people from other countries, with whom you can relate and share experiences.
 Fairbanksans are known for their friendliness and hospitality, so we'll do everything we can to help you feel welcome and connected.